minicomp/ed/_texts/EN-InterestingSketch-1782.md

 Miss Fitzherbert, “a little of your persuasion would have more effect upon that little recluse than either Lady spencer’s exertions or mine;
 for my part, I cannot conceive what she does by herself at home, unless she is writing her life and adventures!
 Is not that the case, my good girl?
-Well, I hope you. will oblige a friend or two with a perusal of it in manuscript before
+Well, I hope you. will oblige a friend or two with a perusal of it in manuscript
 [ 89 ]
 before you send it to the press.”  — “I have met with so few adventures in the course of my life, and these are of so melancholy a nature, Miss Fitzherbert, that, was I disposed to turn authoress, I should not make my life the subject of my pen, as I am very certain there is nothing in it that the world could prosit by, and it would be of too insignificant a nature to deserve the notice and protection of the public.”
 She seemed confused, and, to turn the conversation, asked Sir James whether his coat was made here or abroad.
 “At Paris, ma’am.”
 “I thought so, they have a manner peculiar to themselves.
-Do you dance to night?”
+Do you dance
 [ 90 ]
 tonight?” ‘‘If Miss Fitzherbert will favour me with her hand.”
 “I cannot positively say I will, Sir James; but if I don’t see anything I like better you may depend upon my conferring that honour on you.”
 Before she had well finished her obliging and condescending speech, we were put in a flurry, by a loud knock at the door.
 “Oh, heavens! where is my cloak and muff?
 I desired Crofts to bring them down, but she never attends to what I say!
-Now shall I make the Duchess wait!” — I ran upstairs and brought them down to her, for which she thanked me, Wished me good night, and giving her hand
+Now shall I make the Duchess wait!” — I ran upstairs and brought them down to her, for which she thanked me, Wished me good night, and giving her
 [ 91 ]
 hand to Sir James, disappeared in an instant.
 I then went into the parlour to Lorel and Lady, who I found playing at cribbage.
 On casting my eyes carelessly round the room, I perceived a large shagreen case which lay upon one of the tables.
 I was curious to know what it contained; and having asked her ladyship’s permission, I went and opened it.
-My eyes were struck with the. brilliancy of its contents, which were, a beautiful enamelled watch, and chain; a vast number of diamond pins; a pair of elegant bracelets set round with brilliants; a quantity of rings; a pair of buckles and ear-rings;
+My eyes were struck with the. brilliancy of its contents, which were, a beautiful enamelled watch, and chain; a vast number of diamond pins; a pair of elegant bracelets set round with brilliants; a quantity of rings; a pair of buckles and
 [ 92 ]
 earrings; my dear mother’s and Lord and Lady Spencer’s pictures; with Several other things of less value.
 I was expressing my admiration, when her ladyship came up to me and said, she hoped I would do her the favour to accept of them, as she had got them new set on purpose for me.
 “Why, my dear madam, would you overwhelm me with your kindness!
 The weight of obligations I already lay under to you and my Lord is Sufficient, without adding to the number this instance of your indulgence.” — “You will displease me exceedingly, Amelia, if you say another syllable.
-Accept these baubles as a token of my regard, and be
+Accept these baubles as a token of my regard, and
 [ 93 ]
 be persuaded that I feel more pleasure in giving than you possibly can in receiving them.”
 How kind was this speech.
 It delighted me more than the gift itself.
 As it was by this time very late, and we seldom eat suppers, I wished them goodnight, and retired to my apartment, where, after having gazed on the portrait of my mother, and bedew’d it with my tears, I undressed, and went to bed; but ruminating on Lord and Lady Spencer’s bounty to me, I fell into a train of the most pleasing refelctions, ’till Morpheus locked me in his downy arms.
-I slept all night, which was what I had not done
+I slept all night, which was what I had not
 [ 94 ]
-done for many months : So, true it is, that tir’d nature’s sweet restorer, balmy Sleep!
+done for many months : So, true it is, that

+> - tir’d nature’s sweet restorer, balmy Sleep!
-He! like the world, his ready visit pays where fortune smiles; wretched he forsakes:
+> - He! like the world, his ready visit pays
+> - Where fortune smiles; wretched he forsakes:
-Swift on his downy pinion flies from wo.
+> - Swift on his downy pinion flies from wo.
-And lights on lids unsully’d with a tear.
+> - And lights on lids unsully’d with a tear.
-Young.
+> - {:.indent-6} Young.
+{:.poetry}

-When I rose in the morning I felt myself In unusual spirits, which Lady Spencer observed when I went down to breakfast.
+When I rose in the morning I felt myself in unusual spirits, which Lady Spencer observed when I went down to breakfast.
 My Lord was quite in raptures; and declared he had never Seen me look half so handsome as at that moment.
-It is well,” said he, “I am your grandfather, or I don’t know what might be the consequence, however, I am resolved to have a kiss.”
+It is well,” said he, “I am your grandfather, or I don’t know what might be the consequence, however, I am resolved to have a
 [ 95 ]
 kiss.”
 You may be certain I did not refuse him; and while he was in the act, the servant announced Sir James.
-‘Good morning to you, Fitzherbert, you did not, I dare say, take me for such a skittish old fellow; but I can tell you I love to kiss a pretty girl as well as the best of you, and that little hussy has got the sweetest lips in the world, try them, Sir James, I’ll warrant you’ll be of my opinion.” — I was exceedingly confused, and felt the colour come in my face; but Sir James came up to me with a gallant air, and took hold of my hand, saying, “Since I have Lord Spencer’s sanction, Miss Beaumont will not, I hope, deem
+‘Good morning to you, Fitzherbert, you did not, I dare say, take me for such a skittish old fellow; but I can tell you I love to kiss a pretty girl as well as the best of you, and that little hussy has got the sweetest lips in the world, try them, Sir James, I’ll warrant you’ll be of my opinion.” — I was exceedingly confused, and felt the colour come in my face; but Sir James came up to me with a gallant air, and took hold of my hand, saying, “Since I have Lord Spencer’s sanction, Miss Beaumont will not, I hope, [ 96 ] deem me presuming if I do not deprive myself of so great a felicity,” “Well, Sir James, is it not as I said?
-[ 96 ]
-deem me presuming if I do not deprive myself of so great a felicity,” “Well, Sir James, is it not as I said?
 Is  not she a charming little hussy?”
 “All who see Miss Beaumont, my Lord, must think her perfectly amiable.”

 Do not imagine I am grown vain, by my repeating all the civil things that are said to me, as I find myself obliged to do it to you, who, I know, wish me to be minute, and I could not otherwise reduce my narrations into method; but I hope you are sensible that I do not receive the least pleasure from gross flattery.
-The praises and good opinion of sensible people I should always wish to possess, but,

-[ 97 ]
-but, at the Same time, I am quite indifferent as to what that ridiculous set of petit maitres think of me. — “It is in vain, Miss Beaumont, I suppose, to endeavour to persuade you to go to Rozzini's benefit tonight, as you have a particular dislike to all public places.” — “You are greatly mistaken, Sir James, I have not the least objection to a little dissipation, or to public places in general; and, were my spirits equal to the taste of attending them, I should long before this have obliged Lordl and Lady Spencer by my acquiescence.
-Her Ladyship has given me a reprieve of one short week, after which time you will, I fear, be old in the
+The praises and good opinion of sensible people I should always wish to possess, [ 97 ] but, at the Same time, I am quite indifferent as to what that ridiculous set of petit maitres think of me. — “It is in vain, Miss Beaumont, I suppose, to endeavour to persuade you to go to Rozzini's benefit tonight, as you have a particular dislike to all public places.” — “You are greatly mistaken, Sir James, I have not the least objection to a little dissipation, or to public places in general; and, were my spirits equal to the taste of attending them, I should long before this have obliged Lord and Lady Spencer by my acquiescence.
+Her Ladyship has given me a reprieve of one short week, after which time you will, I fear, be old in
 [ 98 ]
 the once grave Amelia Beaumont, a vain dissipated good for nothing girl.” — “That, I am convinced, ” replied Sir James, “will never be the case.”
 Crofts then came in to tell us her young lady chose to breakfast in bed, as she found herself greatly fatigued.
 Pray, Mrs. Crofts, ” says Sir James, “tell her I am here, and that I want to see her, having something to propose that will be an immediate cure for her laziness.
 Here have I been up for these three hours, walking in Sir James’s park to get an appetite, and yet I was not in bed a moment sooner than her fair Ladyship.
-Don’t forget to tell her all this, and that if she
+Don’t forget to tell her all this, and that if
 [ 99 ]
 she does not make her appearance in twenty minutes, I shall certainly come, up and storm the castle.” — I sent her a basin of tea and some muffin, with my compliments, and that if she was not too much fatigued, I should be .glad of her company at one o'clock, to go a shopping with me, as I had ordered the coach at that time; and while I sat expecting an answer, the door opened, and in walk’d the half dressed miss Fitzherbert.
 She had on a large dormeuse, with pale pink ribbons, a white dimitty jacket and coat that had not more than three pins in it, a large double gauze handkerchief thrown carelessly ever her neck.
 In snort
 [ 100  ]
 short, all together, she made a very droll appearance.
 She had the grace to yawn out, Good morning to you, good folks.”
 Then, addressing herself to Sir James, said, “What will not curiosity make a female do?
 Here have I got up two hours sooner than I intended, merely to know what this great matter is that you are going to propose.
 If it is not something very clever, dread my displeasure— ‘‘ It is an affair of very great importance that I am come upon, I assure you, Miss Fitzherbert, which is to inquire if you found your garter before you left the Pantheon last night.” — “Upon my word, Sir James, you are very insolent!
-You

 [ 101 ]
 You see how it is, Miss Beaumont, these cousins always suppose they have a right to take liberties.” — “Why now, don’t deny it, Did I not hear you say to the Duchess of L--,

 Good heavens!
 What shall I do!
 I am in the greatest distress!
 “Why, what’s the matter?”
 Your Grace will, I am sure, pity me when you hear I have lost — (then, perceiving me at your elbow, you turned the conversation with an affected— bless me! here is Sir James!
 Now, pray, my Lord, what could I infer from all this, but that she had lost her garter?”

 I see you are disposed to be facetious this morning, Sir James, ” said the [ 102 ] the enraged Miss Fitzherbert; but, as I do not feel myself inclined to be the subject of your ridicule, I shall quit the room.
 Therefore, I wish you good morning.”

 “Stay, stay, my dear cousin, and let me make my peace with you before you go?
 Will you do me the favour to accept a ticket to Rozzini’s benefit?”-- “If you will promise not to laugh at me again, Sir James — but my time is precious — I must go and dress to attend Miss Beaumont — so your servant; we shall meet, I suppose, at Mrs. Cairy’s route tonight, where we will talk the matter over.”
 And away she flew.
-Sir
 [ 103 ]

-Sir James then took leave, as he was going to Tatterfal’s, and I went upstairs to write an inventory of the things I wanted; which, before I had finished, the coach came.
+Sir James then took leave, as he was going to Tattersal’s, and I went upstairs to write an inventory of the things I wanted; which, before I had finished, the coach came.
 When Miss Fitzherbert had completed her dress, we jet off on our peregrination, and after we had racketed all over the town, and were returning through Clergy Street, we observed a vast deal of company going in at a glass and china warehouse; Miss Fitzherbert stopped the coach to inquire into the cause, and was informed that it was an auction.
 “Suppose we are set down,” Said she, “there seems to be something clever going forward.
 Bless me! there is the
 [ 104 ]
 the Countess of G - -- ’s coach!
 I wish exceedingly to speak to her ladyship, You can surely have no objection to our going in for half an hour.
 I told her I thought there was rather an impropriety in two young women’s being seen going into an auction without a protector “Not in the least.
 It is done every day; and besides, as we shall go to the Countess  of G -- -- -- immediately, there cannot be the least harm in it.”
 I at last consented, though with very great reluctance.

-We found the room exceedingly crowded; so much so, that it was impossible to find out Lady G-- -- I assure
-[ 105 ]
+We found the room exceedingly crowded; so much so, that it was impossible to find out Lady G-- -- [ 105 ]
 I assure you, I was quite, shock’d, as we were obliged to pass through a great crowd of gentlemen who stood at the door; but Lord Nassau, who had often met Miss Fitzherbert in company, seeing our embarrassment, came to inquire if he could be of any service to us.
 Oh, my Lord, ” said she, “you are come very opportunely to relieve two poor distressed damsels.
 Can you inform us where to find the Countess of G -- ---?
 I know she is here, for her carriage is in waiting; but I cannot, for the life of me, find her out.” — “I will endeavour to do it for you, ma’am but I fear it will prove but attempt.
-Will you walk
+Will you
 [106 ]
 walk on farther, I will endeavour to keep the crowd back ?” — We told  him, we thought it better to remain where we were ‘till he had discovered the Countess, as we should be less observed.
 He then left us, and we were surrounded by a vast set of coxcombs, who all offered their assistance to conduct us through.
 Miss Fitzherbert could hardly keep her countenance; but I looked remarkably grave.
 Lord Nassau soon returned, and told us it was impossible to find out Lady G -- --, and that he had tired his eyes to no purpose.
-I then proposed returning to the coach, to which my companion consented, as, she
+I then proposed returning to the coach, to which my companion consented, as, [ 107 ] she said, there was not much amusement in standing in such a throng.

-[ 107 ]
-she said, there was not much amusement in standing in such a throng.
 Glad was I when we got out.
 Lord Nassau conducted us to the carriage, and inquired whether he should be so fortunate as to meet us anywhere in the evening.
 Me you will most likely see, ”  replied Miss Fitzherbert, “but as for this little stoic, she never goes anywhere.”
 He affected to be sorry, shrugged up his shoulders, put on a disappointed look, and took his leave.

 We got home just time enough for Miss Fitzherbert to have her hair dressed before dinner.
-I spent the remainder of the day, in my room, writing
+I spent the remainder of the day, in my room, [ 108 ] writing and settling accounts.

-[ 108 ]
-writing and settling accounts.
 In the evening, I went with Lady Spencer to a private party at Lady Sandes’s.
 The company was select; a mixture of old and young; many beaux, and some belles; — but I was particularly struck with the appearance of a beautiful girl, who seemed to be about fifteen.
 Her person was delicately elegant, her dress and manner genteel, and her route ensemble quite irresistible.
 I observed that she took particular notice of me, and our eyes were continually meeting.
-As there were few people of my acquaintance in the room, I wished to be introduced to her, and going up to Lady Sandes, asked
+As there were few people of my acquaintance in the room, I wished to be introduced to her, and going up to Lady Sandes, [ 109 ] asked who that young lady was, “She is, my dear Miss Beaumont, the youngest daughter of Sir George Cockburn, who died some time ago.

-[ 109 ]
-asked who that young lady was, “She is, my dear Miss Beaumont, the youngest daughter of Sir George Cockburn, who died some time ago.
 She will, I am sure, be very proud of an intimacy with you, nor will you be sorry to cultivate so agreeable an acquaintance; give me leave, therefore, to introduce you to her?”
-Then, turning to Lady Cockburn, who was  engaged at a whist table, said, “I have no doubt, madam, of your consent to bring your daughter and this amiable young lady acquainted?” — “Certainly, madam, ” (bowing at the same time to me, and smiling in a most affable manner.) — Lady Sandes then
+Then, turning to Lady Cockburn, who was  engaged at a whist table, said, “I have no doubt, madam, of your consent to bring your daughter and this amiable young lady acquainted?” — “Certainly, madam, ” (bowing at the same time to me, and smiling in a most affable manner.) — Lady Sandes
 [ 110  ]
 then took me by the hand and led me to Miss Cockburn, who, seeing we were coming, rose to receive our compliments.
 Give me leave to introduce Miss Beaumont to you, Miss Cockburn, she will be very happy in your acquaintance, nor do I doubt but you will be equally so in hers.”
 We both bow’d, and she left us together.

 There was such an ease and affability in Miss Cockburn, that it was impossible to be reserved in her company; we therefore very soon got acquainted, talked on various subjects, and made our remarks on persons and things.
-As we were standing at one of the card tables observing the game, I heard

-[ 111 ]
+As we were standing at one of the card tables observing the game, [ 111 ]
 I heard somebody pronounce my name, I immediately turned round, and who should be at my elbow but Lord Nassau.
 He addressed me in the most familiar manner.
 “Ah, my dear Miss Beaumont, how happy am I to meet you!
 What lucky star sent me here?
 I’m sure I have reason to bless my good fortune.
 I hope you don’t find yourself much fatigu’d after your frolic this morning?
-Ah! where is the lively Fitzherbert, that you are here without her?” — I positively was thunderstruck with the man’s insolence in addressing me in that free style, and, coolly, said “I thought, my Lord, she told you she designed being
+Ah! where is the lively Fitzherbert, that you are here without her?” — I positively was thunderstruck with the man’s insolence in addressing me in that free style, and, coolly, said “I thought, my Lord, she told you she designed
 [112 ]
 being at Rozzini’s concert.”
 “Did she!
 Well, I’ll be shot if I had not forgot it! but, I’m surprised she did not come here first to show her finery.”
 Your Lordship is rather satirical, if I am not mistaken.”
 “I am so, Miss Beaumont, and you must know satire is my passion..
 Beware, therefore, of displeasing me, or I shall certainly lampoon you.
 But perhaps you would like to make your appearance in print!
 The Honourable Miss
-A -- -- --a B -- -- --t would make a very
-'great show in bates’s paper!”
+A -- -- --a B -- -- --t would make a very 'great show in bates’s paper!”

-I I really turned from him with disgust, telling him, I made no doubt but he was very clever, of which his last
+I really turned from him with disgust, telling him, I made no doubt but he was very clever, of which his [ 113 ] last eloquent speech was a sufficient proof.

-[ 113 ]
-last eloquent speech was a sufficient proof.
 At this instant, our attention was called another way, by Sir George Cockburn’s entering the room.
 The eyes of the whole assembly were fixed upon him.
 He did not, however, appear the least confused, but, like a true well-bred man of fashion, seemed as easy and unaffected as if he was entering a room where there was not a living soul, paid his compliments to Lady Sandes and to all his acquaintance, then came up to his sister, who introduced him to me, and we entered into discourse.
-I could not help making comparisons between him and
-Lord Nassau, but they were indeed, too
+I could not help making comparisons between him and Lord Nassau, but they were indeed, [ 114 ] too odious.

-[ 114 ]
-too odious.
 His conversation was sprightly and entertaining, without the least affectation or pedantry; and,  unlike most of his sex, he did not convince me he had a contemptuous opinion of ours, by paying any high flown compliments.
 No!
 He was truly polite, and shew’d me, by his attention, and the language of his eyes, that he thought me agreeable, without suffering the least nonsense to flow from his tongue.

 When the rubber was out.
 Lady Spencer proposed going.
-I said I was ready to attend her; paid my compliments to Lady Sandes and what few acquaintances I had in the room.
+I said I was ready to attend her; paid my compliments to Lady Sandes and what few acquaintances I had in the
 [ 115 ]
 room, and followed Lady Spencer down stairs, handed by the agreeable Sir George, who returned to the gay assembly, as soon as he had put us in the carriage.

 Lady Spencer was delighted at the acquaintance I had made, and said she had a very great esteem for Lady Cockburn, who was a person of distinguished worth.
 I went to bed immediately after I got home, therefore did not see Miss Fitzherbert ‘till the next morning, who then addressed me in the following terms.: “Now, my dear Miss Beaumont, what will you give me to tell you of a conquest you have made?”
-“My thanks, Miss Fitz- herbert
+“My thanks, Miss Fitzherbert
 [ 116 ]
-herbert, which is all you can expect, as conquests go now a days.” — “But this is something out of the common road, I can assure you.
+which is all you can expect, as conquests go now a days.” — “But this is something out of the common road, I can assure you.
 Now, I warrant, you think it is Sir James you have ensnared, but in that you are mistaken.”
 “I suppose, ma’am, the person you allude to is the insignificant Lord Nassau.” — “No such thing.
 How I enjoy your perplexity.
 Did you not meet any other beaux at Lady Sandes’s, my dear?
 What think you you of Cockburn?
-He is a very handsome young man, has a large fortune, of which he is his own master, a fine house, and an elegant equipage, and, to sum up the whole, he is over head and
+He is a very handsome young man, has a large fortune, of which he is his own master, a fine house, and an elegant equipage, and, to sum up the whole, he is over head
 [ 117 ]
 and ears in love with Amelia Beaumont!
 What, silent, my love!
 Why, you certainly hold the philosophic virtues in very high estimation.
 Had I been in your place, my joy would have been unbounded, and my elated spirits would have shown themselves in every feature, action, and gesture!
 But you, like a little cold inanimate girl as you are, are totally insensible to what I should look upon as the height of purity!
 Well, give me a girl that has all her senses about her, in preference to a dozen of your languid, sober, wife, good sort of damsels!
 Hilarity’s my motto — but your’s, I fancy, Miss Beaumont, is Supinity!”
-“I am

 [ 118 ]

 “I am obliged to you for the insinuation, Miss Fitzherbert, but you should consider, that faults in nature are not easily conquered.
 I own myself perfectly indifferent as to the felicity of making a conquest, where I know I cannot feel a return of the passion; and the only sensation that I possess on these occasions, is pity for the person who does me the honour to own a preference for me.”

-“Well, I will allow this to be sound reasoning, but you must give me leave to be of a different opinion from you, as I still persist, that there cannot be a greater happiness upon earth, than to have a dozen of pretty fellows
+“Well, I will allow this to be sound reasoning, but you must give me leave to be of a different opinion from you, as I still persist, that there cannot be a greater happiness upon earth, than to have a dozen of pretty
 [ 119 ]
 fellows dying for one; to see their faces animated in turns by hope, fear, and jealousy! sometimes to prefer one.
 Sometimes another.
 Oh, the joy of such a life!
 I would not exchange it to be united. to a monarch.
 I have now no less than four dying swains upon my list, besides an equal number of danglers!
 I give them all room to hope, but mean to bestow my hand on neither — which I shall let them know when the winter and Ranelagh seasons are over, for it gives one an air of consequence to have a number of these animals about one there.
-What can be so charming as a little soft nonsense pour passer le tems for, surely,

-[ 120 ]
+What can be so charming as a little soft nonsense pour passer le tems for, [ 120 ]
 Surely, you will allow, that; a pretty speech, dish’d up with a few sighs, is pleasant food to every female!”

 I must differ from you there, Miss Fitzherbert, as nothing to me is so disgusting.
 I enjoy the conversation of sensible men, but detest the lisping prattle, and half suppressed sighs of those men in stature, but babies in mind, called Coxcombs !”

 Well, but to the point, Miss Beaumont, Cockburn is certainly your slave!
 What says your little insensible heart upon the occasion?”
-“That I am obliged to Sir George for the favourable opinion he entertains of me, and that I shall, as soon as he enters upon
+“That I am obliged to Sir George for the favourable opinion he entertains of me, and that I shall, as soon as he enters
 [ 121 ]
 upon the subject to me, grant him his immediate freedom, by dealing candidly, and telling him that I never can return his passion.
 I am above disguise, Miss Fitzherbert, and would not, for the same of being followed by the handsomest man on earth, keep him one moment in a doubtful state, when I could, consistently with reason, do otherwise.
 If a man has so little delicacy as to persist, after giving him my sentiments on the occasion, it is his fault, and I cannot be condemned.” — “Chacun a son gout, Miss Beaumont.
 I wish you, may find the same satisfaction from your plan of conduct; that I do from mine;
-but:

 [122 ]
 but let us drop the subject, as I hear Lady Spenser coming.”
 When breakfast was over, Miss Fitzherbert followed me upstairs, and resumed the conversation.
 How do you think, miss Beaumont, I gained my intelligence concerning the affair?”
 “It is impossible for me to guess, my dear.” — “Well then, I will not keep you any longer in suspense.
 Sir George, Lady Cockburn, and his little inanimate sister were at the concert.
-I observed that the agreeable baronet was uncommonly dull and thoughtful, and could not help inquiring of Lord Nassau, who followed them in, what was the cause of
+I observed that the agreeable baronet was uncommonly dull and thoughtful, and could not help inquiring of Lord Nassau, who followed them in, what was the cause
 [ 123 ]
 of it.
 “Ah, poor devil!’’
 Said he, “Cupid has been too busy with his heart, and has this night doom’d him to slavery and fetters.”
 Who, pray, my Lord, is the Venus of his adoration?
 “A lady of your particular acquaintance, Madam, whom I have had the pleasure of conversing with this evening at Lady Sandes’s.”
 Not Miss Beaumont, Surely!
 “W hy not, Madam?”
 Oh! keep me no longer in anxiety, but tell me, is it her!

 “It is, charming miss Fitzherbert.”
 You can have no idea how my heart bounded with joy at this piece of news, and actually felt in idea the pleasure of being the harbinger of such
 [ 124 ]
-Such good tidings.
+good tidings.
 Before the concert was half over.
 Sir George, who sat near us, complained of ennui and went out.
 Indeed he appeared quite distrait the whole evening.
 So you see, my dear girl, he is very far gone dans la belle passion.”

 All that you have said, does not convince me of that, Miss Fitzherbert.
-Lord Nassau, very probably meant nothing in what he said; impertinent and ignorant coxcombs like himself frequently magnify matters, merely to arrogate a consequence to themselves.” — “I will not have you abuse him, Miss Beaumont, for he once stood first on my list; — but a few
+Lord Nassau, very probably meant nothing in what he said; impertinent and ignorant coxcombs like himself frequently magnify matters, merely to arrogate a consequence to themselves.” — “I will not have you abuse him, Miss Beaumont, for he once stood first on my list; — but a
 [ 125 ]
 few weeks ago I scratch’d him off, though, I believe, I shall soon take him into favour again.” — “You cannot like him, Miss Fitzherbert !” — “Why not, pray?
 He is very handsome;” “and the greatest puppy I know.” — ‘‘Oh!
 Don’t say so, Miss Beaumont! as I cannot possibly agree with you.
 He is certainly very civil and polite.”
 “As a lover; — but I fancy the woman that calls him husband will find him far otherwise.”
 “Perhaps she may; but, as I do not at present dessign to be that woman, I need not trouble myself about the matter.”

-Before we had finish’d our dialogue, one
+Before we had finish’d our dialogue,
 [ 126 ]
 one of the servants came up to inform us Sir James was below.
 We both went down, and found him in the breakfast parlour reading the newspaper.
 As soon as he saw us, he threw it carelessly aside, and said, “Good morning to you, ladies — What is your plan of operations tonight?”
 “Why, really, Sir James,” replied miss Fitzherbert, “I have not yet made up my mind as to what I shall do; and as for Miss Beaumont, I think I can answer for her choosing to stay at home.” — “Suppose, then, you was to have the complaisance to spend the evening with her, I think it would be more to
-Your

 [ 127 ]
 your credit, than to be seen so continually in public.”
 “I’m obliged to you for giving your opinion, Sir James, but I think you might have waited ‘till I asked you for it; and, give me leave to say, you possess a tolerable share of vanity, in supposing you have gained experience enough to become a mentor;” -- “Nor can you complain, my fair cousin of not having a sufficient quantity of that ingredient in your composition, since you can fancy yourself a Penelope in beauty, and that your charms can stand the test of being exhibited every night in some scene or other of dissipation!
-Don’t be angry with me, For

-[ 128 ]
-for I speak to you as a friend; and, believe me, that those very people who commend your present conduct to you, condemn you privately, being too mean to speak their sentiments out.
+Don’t be angry with me, [ 128 ] for I speak to you as a friend; and, believe me, that those very people who commend your present conduct to you, condemn you privately, being too mean to speak their sentiments out.
 I meant not to offend you, though, perhaps, I expressed myself in wrong terms.
 I was about to propose a party whom I thought might be agreeable to you and Miss Beaumont; and that was, to introduce a friend of mine to you this evening.
-He is a very agreeable young gentleman, whom I knew intimately when in Italy; he is likewise very musical; — and I proposed having a little concert.” — The mention of a beau
+He is a very agreeable young gentleman, whom I knew intimately when in Italy; he is likewise very musical; — and I proposed having a little concert.” — The mention of a
 [ 129 ]
 beau put Miss Fitzherbert in a good-humour, and she graciously condescended to ask Sir James who he was.
 “His name is Cockburn, ma’am, he is a baronet, and has an immense fortune, and will, I am sure, be very proud of being introduced into such an agreeable family as this.”
 I coloured, I can’t tell why — Miss Fitzherbert smil’d, and cast a significant glance at me — and Sir James seemed inquisitive to have the riddle solved.
 I drew out my handkerchief, hemm’d, and at last stammer’d out, “Lord and Lady Spencer will, I’m sure, be happy to see any friend of Sir James’s.”
-Miss Fitzherbert relieved me by saying,

-[ 130 ]
+Miss Fitzherbert relieved me by saying, [ 130 ]
-ing, “Well, Sir James, you will, I hope, allow me to have a little merit when I tell you, I forgive your. past misconduct, and shall be at home to receive you and your friend.”
+“Well, Sir James, you will, I hope, allow me to have a little merit when I tell you, I forgive your. past misconduct, and shall be at home to receive you and your friend.”
 He bow’d, kiss’d her hand with a gallant air, and called her a lively girl.

 The servant then came to tell me the coach was at the door, and Sir James insisted upon not detaining me.
 I rang for my cloak, and giving him my hand, stepped into the coach, saying, at the same time, “Lady Cockburn’s, St. james’s Street.”
 “Are you really going there, Miss Beaumont!”
 “Really, Sir James.”
-“I wish, then — but I dare not ask the ques- tion”
+“I wish, then — but I dare not ask the question”
 [ 131 ]
-tion” — “Can I in any degree be serviceable to you, Sir?” — “Charming Miss Beaumont! — but I will not put your friendship to the trial.
+— “Can I in any degree be serviceable to you, Sir?” — “Charming Miss Beaumont! — but I will not put your friendship to the trial.
 Good morning to you.
 My compliments, if you please, where you are going.”
 He bow’d, and the carriage drove off, I was vexed at his mysterious manner, and, to be candid, must confess to you, I began to fear Miss Cockburn was the mistress of his affections, and that he meant to ask me to become his advocate.
-This thought rendered me miserable, however, I resolved, that my regard for Sir James should be as generous as it was sincere, and that if I found I could in the smallest degree. promote
+This thought rendered me miserable, however, I resolved, that my regard for Sir James should be as generous as it was sincere, and that if I found I could in the smallest degree.
 [ 132 ]
 promote his interest with the idol of his heart, I would leave nothing untried to accomplish that end.
 By this time I was arrived at Lady Cockburn’s, when the thundering knock which my servant gave at the doors, roused me from my reverie, and I was shown up to Miss Cockburn’s dressing room.
 I found her drawing; in which accomplishment she excels.
 She received me with a grace peculiar to herself, said, she thought herself honoured by my visit, and hoped we should not stand upon the punctilio of fashionable intimacy, but see each other as often as possible.
-I assured her there was nothing I more sincerely wished
+I assured her there was nothing I more sincerely
 [ 133 ]
 wished for.
 She was dressed in an elegant dishabille, and look’d, if possible, more beautiful than the preceding night.
 She plays astonishingly well on the harp, and sings charmingly; is perfect mistress of three languages, French, Italian, and her own.
 In short, she is one of the most accomplished young women I know.

 I spent an hour in the most agreeable manner with her, then took leave, and returned home.
 In the evening, her brother and Sir James came.
 I felt an awkward confusion as loon as they entered the room.
-Fitzherbert introduced him to Lord and Lady Spencer, who received Sini with po- liteness
+Fitzherbert introduced him to Lord and Lady Spencer, who received Sini with politeness
 [ 134 ]
-liteness and affability.
+and affability.
 The evening passed away in a most agreeable manner : We had a little concert after tea, which lasted ’till ten o’clock; we then adjourned to the parlour, where was a little elegant supper set out, and spent the remaining two hours very sociably.
 The gentlemen then left us, and we retired to rest.

 You may be sure I strictly scrutinized Sir James’s behaviour during the time he was with us, and can, without vanity, say, his whole conduct bespoke the Lover.
 His attention to me was exceedingly particular, and I was satisfied.
-As for the amiable Cockburn, I really pitied him; he did not
+As for the amiable Cockburn, I really pitied him; he did
 [ 135 ]
 not mention a syllable of his passion, but his telltale eyes, and the frequent sighs that escaped him, revealed the fatal truth.
 I hope he will soon make an avowal of it, that I may put him out of a state of uncertainty, and not permit him to indulge a hopeless passion.
 He is a worthy young man, and I am sure my dear Charlotte would like him, could she but see him.

 The next morning Miss Fitzherbert came into my room before I was up, and reminded me of my promise of going with her to the opera that evening.
 I assured her I would be as good as my word, and she left me to get up.
-I shall

 [ 136 ]
 I shall pass over the business of the day, which chiefly consisted in dressing, and call your attention to a large drawing-room full of company, where you may suppose you see me sitting, surrounded by beaux and belles of every denomination.
 We did not go to the opera ’till nine o’clock.
 My dress was a rich black lustring song Polonese, with a white satin petticoat, prettily trimmed, and gauze sleeves, which are now the ton; black satin slippers, with pearl roses; my hair exceedingly well dressed, and ornamented with a helmet of white feathers, and a velvet bandeau, with eight beautiful pearl pins stuck in it; bracelets
 [ 137 ]
-lets and collar of the same.
+and collar of the same.
 We spent an hour in this gay throng, and then went to the Haymarket, where we had not been long seated, before I discovered that wretch, Lord Nassau in the pit, who, as soon as the second act was over, came to our box; at which circumstance I was truly mortified, for he is a man I can by no means approve of.
 He talk’d a vast deal of soft nonsense, which he seems to think is the only language adapted to our capacities.
 Sir James was of our party, but was at a distance from me the whole evening.
-Sir George Cockburn and his sister were there, but I did not see them ’til we went
+Sir George Cockburn and his sister were there, but I did not see them ’til we
 [ 138 ]
 went into the Green Room to wait for our carriage.

 What a world is this we live in, my Charlotte, where nothing but novelty will go down! don’t think me vain after this, when I say, the eyes of the whole assembly were fixed upon me, as if I had been something supernatural; nor did I pass one person but what turned round with an inquisitive “Who is she?” -- Mils Fitzherbert perceiving, and fearing I should glory too much in my triumph, said, I must expect to be stared at a little while I was a new thing, but that the inconvenience would soon be removed.
-The

 [ 139 ]
 The agreeable Cockburn handed me to the carriage; but I did not feel quite satisfied at his monopolising that hand which I meant to bestow on Fitzherbert, who followed flirting with his cousin, and seemed perfectly satisfied.

-My friseur is now come, who reminds me that it is time to dress; and indeed I am heartily tired, for I have been writing these four hours, of which this monstrous long letter is a proof, and was you to see how fast my pen runs, you would be astonished at my ideas keeping pace with it. your’s, affectionately, Amelia Beaumont.
+My friseur is now come, who reminds me that it is time to dress; and indeed I am heartily tired, for I have been writing these four hours, of which this monstrous long letter is a proof, and was you to see how fast my pen runs, you would be astonished at my ideas keeping pace with it.

-P. S.
+your’s, affectionately, Amelia Beaumont.

 [ 140 ]
 P. S. Don’t forget to send this away (as soon as you have answered it to my dear Harriot, who, I hope, is well, and will accept my sincerest love.
 I think I have sent you both a great deal of news.
 I shall therefore expect long letters in return.
 Adieu.

-LETTER XIII
+---
-Sir James Fitzherbert to Lord Maitland.
+## LETTER XIII Sir James Fitzherbert to Lord Maitland.
 Holland Manor, Wiltshire.
 I WRITE to you, Maitland, from one of the most beautiful spots in England, yet I am very far from being happy, which is a proof that a man’s enjoyment must be within his
 Own